Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
-Man.
-This last stretch has been SO much fun.
+Man, this last stretch has been SO much fun.
 I think the main difference is actually being able to spend time flexing my knowledge of what I am learning and actually building and learning as I build.
 It is so enthralling!